W-David-Porter/acim/src/text/3-the-innocent-perception/v-beyond-perception/index.md

 next: T-3.VI
 ---

-1. I have said that the abilities you possess are only shadows of your real strength, and that perception, which is inherently judgemental, was introduced only after the separation.
+1. I have said that the abilities you possess are only shadows of your real strength, and that perception, which is inherently judgmental, was introduced only after the separation.
 ²No one has been sure of anything since.
 ³I have also made it clear that the resurrection was the means for the return to knowledge, which was accomplished by the union of my will with the Father’s.
 ⁴We can now establish a distinction that will clarify some of our subsequent statements.

 ::: details Expanded
-I have said that the abilities you possess are only shadows of your real strength, and that perception, which [perception] is inherently judgemental, was introduced only after the separation.
+I have said that the abilities you possess are only shadows of your real strength, and that perception, which [perception] is inherently judgmental, was introduced only after the separation.
 ²No one has been sure of anything since.
 ³I have also made it clear that the resurrection was the means for the return to knowledge, which [resurrection] was accomplished by the union of my will with the Father’s [will].
 ⁴We can now establish a distinction that will clarify some of our subsequent statements.
 :::

 ::: details Substituted
-I have said that the abilities you possess are only shadows of your real strength; and that perception — perception is inherently judgemental — was introduced only after the separation.
+I have said that the abilities you possess are only shadows of your real strength; and that perception — perception is inherently judgmental — was introduced only after the separation.
 ²No one has been sure of anything since.
 ³I have also made it clear that the resurrection was the means for the return to knowledge; resurrection was accomplished by the union of my will with the Father’s will.
 ⁴We can now establish a distinction that will clarify some of our subsequent statements.